Sharktrix/DataStructures-Algorithms/GRAPHS/graphs.md

 Modifying the path using recursive function (append) Every recursive call has a stopping criteria.

-Find the first path - Alogorithm concept
+Find the first path - Algorithm concept
 - one path only